Mallorca health scene amid flu wave, with patients and workers navigating epidemic measures.

 Key question: Are the current recommendations enough to truly protect hospitals, care homes and bus services in the run-up to Christmas?

 The government of the Balearic Islands has officially classified the ongoing flu wave as an epidemic.
-Health Minister Manuela García currently reports around 37 cases per 100,000 inhabitants and recommends masks for symptomatic people as well as for those working in medical settings.
-Public statements also warn of a possible peak around Christmas — and remind that the currently circulating virus variant is covered by the available vaccines.
+Health Minister Manuela García currently reports around 37 cases per 100,000 inhabitants and recommends masks for symptomatic people as well as for those working in medical settings, a stance echoed in Mask Recommendation in the Balearic Islands: Sufficient Caution or Too Vague?.
+Public statements also warn of a possible peak around Christmas — and remind that the currently circulating virus variant is covered by the available vaccines, as discussed in Early flu wave in Mallorca: How dangerous is the K variant really?.

 Those are relevant facts.
 But they do not automatically answer how well everyday life in Mallorca is prepared.
 In Palma, at a bus stop on Plaça d'Espanya on a chilly December morning, someone coughs into a shopping bag.
 At the pharmacy on Avinguda Jaume III the shelves for tissues and fever thermometers are conspicuously empty.
-Many people will recognise scenes like these — they are the yardstick by which recommendations must be measured.
+Many people will recognise scenes like these — they are the yardstick by which recommendations must be measured, as reported in Masks Return in Mallorca: What the New Flu Wave Means for Us.

 Critical analysis: The recommendations sound sensible, but remain vague in three respects.
 First: Which age groups and risk groups are currently most affected?
 The figure of 37 cases per 100,000 says little about hospital occupancy or severe cases.
 Second: What is the vaccination rate in the relevant groups — care home staff, healthcare workers, people over 65?
-Third: What capacities are available for testing, follow-up examinations and additional beds if the rise becomes serious?
+Third: What capacities are available for testing, follow-up examinations and additional beds if the rise becomes serious, as outlined in Balearic clinics prepare — is that enough for the flu wave??

 What is missing from public discourse: transparent numbers on hospitalisations and occupied intensive care beds, age-differentiated case figures, vaccination rates by sector and clear rules for employers.
 Without these data the advice “get vaccinated, ventilate, wear a mask” remains a list of good tips, but not an actionable strategy for hospitals, care homes, schools or bus companies.